What Is an Outbound SDR?

 What's the difference between inbound and outbound SDRs?

 As we already know, outbound SDRs reach out to prospects who did not previously express interest.
-Yet these prospects make for good customers of whatever the outbound SDR is selling them based on their job titles and parameters such as company size or industry.
+Yet these prospects make for good customers of whatever the outbound SDR sells them based on their job titles and parameters such as company size or industry.

-An inbound SDR, on the other hand, is dealing with those leads that signed up on the website or otherwise expressed interest.
+An inbound SDR, on the other hand, deals with those leads that signed up on the website or otherwise expressed interest.

-Anytime someone on your team reaches out to a lead generated by your website, they're doing inbound sales.
+Anytime someone on your team reaches out to a lead generated by your website, they make inbound sales.

-The efficacy of your inbound marketing is not the job of the inbound SDR, that's the job of whoever is running your content marketing.
-However, content marketing can only go so far if you don't have a good inbound SDR either.
+The efficacy of your inbound marketing is not the job of the inbound SDR; that's the job of whoever is running your content marketing.
+However, content marketing can only go so far if you don't have a good inbound SDR.

 Inbound vs outbound sdr infographic